Risul-Islam-Tushar/pti-Restaurent/README.md

 # How to run the project
-Clone the repository
+Clone the repository,
-Install the dependencies
+Install the dependencies,
 Start the project